-Thassos, island of the Sirens, offers you as many options as there are colours in the blues of the sea and sky, the greens of the trees and the golden hues of the sandy beaches.
-This island in the North Aegean is one of the best options for your summer holiday in Greece, thanks to its beautiful beaches and traditional allure.
-You will enjoy your stay in the excellent hotels, sample local delicacies in the villages, hike the trails and seek out the island’s secrets.
-If you are a nature lover, into water sports or just want to taste the good life, Thassos is your ideal emerald escape.
+Thassos, the island of the Sirens, offers you as many options as there are colours in the blues of its sea and sky, the greens of its trees and the golden hues of its sandy beaches.
+On this island in the North Aegean, you will enjoy excellent hotels, sample local delicacies in the villages, hike the trails and seek out the island’s secrets.
+If you are a nature lover, into water sports, or just want a taste of delicious simplicity, Thassos is your ideal emerald escape.

 What to do on Thassos

 On Thassos, you will find yourself engulfed in a sea of green.
 Take the tree-lined roads from the beaches to the ravines, lakes and footpaths around the villages.
 Rewarding trails like Maries-Prinos, Panagia-Potamia-Ypsario, Kallirahi-Prinos or Hrisi Ammoudia-Limenas can be enjoyed on foot or by mountain bike.
 For lovers of outdoor sports, Thassos is an ideal summer destination for an adventure-filled holiday.

 Arrival at Limenas